Coderbeep/obsidian-docs/en/How to/Format your notes.md

 #### Obsidian URI links

-[[Using Obsidian URI|Obsidian URI]] links can be used to open notes in Obsidian either from another Obsidian vault or another program.
+[[en/Advanced topics/Using Obsidian URI|Obsidian URI]] links can be used to open notes in Obsidian either from another Obsidian vault or another program.

-For example, you can link to a file in a vault like so (please note the [[Using Obsidian URI#Encoding|required encoding]]):
+For example, you can link to a file in a vault like so (please note the [[en/Advanced topics/Using Obsidian URI#Encoding|required encoding]]):

 ```md
 [Link to note](obsidian://open?path=D:%2Fpath%2Fto%2Ffile.md)